What is an Advanced Reactor?

 Coolant --> OTH["Other\n(Sulfate,\nplasma,\ndust)"]

-Useful reactor metric inputs
+Useful reactor data

 Given these, many useful quantities can be computed for comparison, such as mined uranium and SWUs needed per kWh.
+It’d be nice if people got serious about putting these all on Reactor Consumer Labels.

 Metric Definition Purpose Units Examples